3 Need-to-Know Personal Car Insurance Tips for Uber Drivers

 However, the deductibles are still pretty steep—and remember, you still don’t have much protection during that crucial period 1.
 So let’s look at some other options.

-Car insurance options for Uber and Lyft drivers
+What Are The Best Car Insurance Options for Uber and Lyft drivers?

 There are two ways you can get coverage for the driving you do while online and waiting for a rider:

 - Get a commercial auto insurance policy.
-It can cover vehicle damage and liability costs for accidents that happen during any of your rideshare duties.
+If you get your own commercial coverage, it can cover vehicle damage and liability costs for accidents that happen during any of your rideshare duties.

 - Get a rideshare-friendly personal auto insurance policy.
 You’ll want to look for one that offers period 1 coverage to supplement your rideshare company’s insurance.
 Many insurance companies (including GEICO, Erie, Farmers, State Farm, and others) now have limited rideshare options.
 Your best bet is probably to Google “rideshare insurance” plus your state.

 You might be tempted to roll the dice and forgo either option, but consider this: Commercial vehicle claims cost $45,000 on average.
+This includes property damage, injuries, and other liabilities.
 If you don’t have that kind of pocket change lying around, it’s smart to make sure your rideshare driving is covered.

 What’s the easiest way to figure out what works for your needs and budget?
 Talk to an insurance agent who has experience insuring rideshare drivers.
 They can help you find the policy that meets your state’s coverage requirements and that protects you every time you hit the road.